-WORK PLAN YEAR 1 YEAR 2 ACTIVITIES 1 2 3 4 5 6 7 8 9 10 11 12 1 2 3 4 5 6 7 8 9 10 11 12 OUTPUT 1 : (22) Harvesting modules installed and operational in project areas within the Amazon region (including 08 modules acquired through credit payment) OUTPUT 1 Activity 1.1 : Select harvesting modules beneficiaries Activity 1.2 : Install and operationalise harvesting modules OUTPUT 2 : Development and implementation of training, extension, dissemination and promotion programme for the application of appropriate intermediate technologies in forest harvesting OUTPUT 2 Activity 2.1 : Training, technical assistance and supervision of the operation and maintenance of harvesting modules Activity 2.2 : Training, promotion and dissemination of the use of appropriate intermediate technologies in forest harvesting in the Amazon regions covered by the project Activity 2.3 : Prepare a forest harvesting manual (practical guidelines) based on appropriate intermediate technology modules OUTPUT 3 : Technical assistance for the formulation and implementation of annual harvesting plans, business plans, monitoring, evaluation and validation OUTPUT 3 Activity 3.1: Develop business plan for each beneficiary Activity 3.2: Assist, advise and assess beneficiaries re harvesting plans Activity 3.3: Follow-up, evaluation and supervision of forest harvesting Activity 3.4: Design mechanisms for the monitoring of credit payments for the replenishment of the revolving fund
+WORK PLAN YEAR 1 YEAR 2 ACTIVITIES 1 2 3 4 5 6 7 8 9 10 11 12 1 2 3 4 5 6 7 8 9 10 11 12 OUTPUT 1 : (18) Harvesting modules installed and operational in project areas within the Amazon region OUTP UT 1 Activity 1.1 : Select harvesting modules beneficiaries Activity 1.2 : Install and operationalise harvesting modules OUTPUT 2 : Development and implementation of training, extension, dissemination and promotion programme for the application of appropriate intermediate technologies in forest harvesting OUTP UT 2 Activity 2.1 : Training, technical assistance and supervision of the operation and maintenance of harvesting modules Activity 2.2 : Training, promotion and dissemination of the use of appropriate intermediate technologies in forest harvesting in the Amazon regions covered by the project Activity 2.3 : Prepare a forest harvesting manual (practical guidelines) based on appropriate intermediate technology modules OUTPUT 3 : Technical assistance for the formulation and implementation of harvesting plans, annual financial plans OUTP UT 3 Activity 3.1. : Assist and advise the beneficiaries regarding their harvesting plans Activity 3.2 : Design a harvesting follow-up and evaluation mechanism for each beneficiary Activity 3.3.
+Design mechanisms to facilitate credit payment and recovery of funds